TYPIQO/stellar-open-source-api/README.md

 2. **Creating Odoo Automations**:
    Call the endpoint /automation/batch to create Odoo automations.
 Ensure the SERVER_URL variable is defined before doing this.
+   Each automation will trigger a specific webhook.
+You can check them in the [webhook section](#webhooks).

 ```
 POST /api/automation/batch